 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 700D does not provide wifi capability.

-Both the 700D and the A9 have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the A9 have been discontinued, but can regularly be found used on ebay.
 The 700D was replaced by the Canon 750D, while the A9 was followed by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 700D Manual (free pdf) or the online Sony A9 Manual.
+Further information on the features and operation of the 700D and A9 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Sony A9 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 700D and the Sony A9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.